Shrajan/Prostate-Segmentation/README.md

 ### 2.5.
 Model Training ###
 * Training from scratch can be done using [train.py](train.py) script.
-* If you done a hyperparameter search, you may change the following arguments for training:
+* If you completed a hyperparameter search, you may change the following arguments for training:
 ```
 --lr LR]                                Learning rate for the optimizer.
 [Default: 0.0001]
 [--beta1 BETA1]                          Beta1 for Adam solver.
 [Default: 0.9]